AmpereComputingAI/ampere_model_library/computer_vision/classification/vgg_16/README.md

 # VGG-16

-This folder contains the script to run VGG-16 on ImageNet classification task.\
+This folder contains the script to run VGG-16 on ImageNet classification task in tensorflow and pytorch framework\
-Variant supplied below in three different precisions accepts input of shape 224x224.
+Variant supplied below for TensorFlow framework in three different precisions accepts input of shape 224x224

+Variant supplied below for PyTorch framework in fp32 different precisions accepts input of shape 224x224

 The original paper on the architecture is available here: https://arxiv.org/pdf/1409.1556.pdf

 ### Accuracy:

-based on 1000 images from ImageNet Validation Dataset
+based on 1000 images from ImageNet Validation Dataset for TensorFlow framework

 |   | &nbsp;&nbsp;&nbsp;&nbsp; Top-1 Accuracy&nbsp;&nbsp;&nbsp;&nbsp;  |&nbsp;&nbsp;&nbsp;&nbsp; Top-5 Accuracy &nbsp;&nbsp;&nbsp;&nbsp; |
 |:---:|:---:|:---:|